a-laughlin/a-laughlin.github.io/_posts/2012-12-05-visualizing-chicago-map-data.md

 tags: [draft, datavis]
 ---

-Draft functionality addition in progress.
-Test.
-Paragraph.

-## "What story do I want to tell?"
+"What story do I want to tell?"

 That question lies at the heart of every visualization.
 After two things were stolen in my first two weeks in Cambridge, I got curious about thefts trends.